rhorexx/tech-portfolio/docs/about.md

 ---
 Thank you for visiting my site!

 I love finding patterns!
 Currently, I work in derivatives technology.
 I help to support Citi's fixed income trading processing system.
 Prior to this, I was in working in credit technology.

-Before starting at Citi, I was at Binghamton University.
-Most notably, I was the CFO of the Student Association during my senior year.
+At Binghamton University, I was the CFO of the Student Association during my senior year.
 I strive to provide creative solutions to tackle today's complex problems.
-If you want to get in touch, go ahead and email me!
+If you want to get in touch, go ahead and add me on LinkedIn!

 My goal is to never stop learning.